Resilient Risk based Adaptive Authentication and Authorization (RAD-AA) Framework: Introduction

 Risk and trust based adaptive approach for authentication and authorization (RAD-AA) is required for a secure and resilient cyber system.
 Stringent security requirements are known to increase the friction in user experience.
 The adaptive approach also helps in reducing this friction by adjusting security requirements based on the context and the flow.
 In a traditional authentication system the credentials of a user are verified in a sequential manner by employing various means such as user name, password, one-time password or biometrics.
 However, in RAD-AA approach the credential verification requirements are dependent on the \textit{risk score} of the transactions and the \textit{trust relationship} between different entities of the ecosystem.
 Example: For a high risk transaction, the system may ask for MFA such as approving the notification received over the device or answer the security questions, while at low risk, the system may continue based on just user name and password.
 RAD-AA based framework decides \textit{risk score} based on the user's or system's state.
 For example: If a user tries to log in from a different geographic location, device, vulnerable application, or browser, then the system increases the \textit{risk score} for the transaction.
 Sometimes, if there is an attack on the complete critical infrastructure of the organization, then the RAD-AA framework-based system increases the \textit{risk score} for the complete system and expects that each user must pass through the high-security verification.
 Similarly, for access control or authorization, based on \textit{risk score}, the RAD-AA system can upgrade, degrade or revoke the rights given to a user or group of users.
 In this paper, we propose a novel Resilient Risk based Adaptive Authentication and Authorization (RAD-AA) framework that is attack-resilient and highly adaptive to the underlying risk factors.

 The remainder of the paper is as follows: Section \ref{sec2:relatedwork} presents related work.
 In this section, we discuss the existing features of \textit{OAuth 2.0}, \textit{OpenID connect}, and \textit{SAML 2.0} standards.
 The most common threat models are discussed in section \ref{sec3:ThreatModel} followed by design considerations for RAD-AA framework in section \ref{sec4:ProposedFramework}.
-The proposed architecture including and threat vector vs RAD-AA resilience matrix is discussed in section \ref{sec5:proposedarchitecture}.
-This section also includes discussion on ML based approach for adaptive engine followed by conclusion and future work in section \ref{sec6:conclusionandfuturework}.
+The detailed architecture and threat matrix of RAD-AA framework is discussed in section \ref{sec5:proposedarchitecture}.
+In Section \ref{sec:ml-class} we discuss ML based approach for adaptive engine.
+This is followed by conclusion and future work in section \ref{sec6:conclusionandfuturework}.